nginxinc/NGINX-Demos/consul-dns-srv-demo/README.md

      $ ./clean-containers.sh
      ```

-1. NGINX Plus will be listening on port 80 on docker host, and you can get the IP address by running
+1. NGINX Plus will be listening on port 80 on docker host.
+     1. If you are using Docker Toolbox, you can get the IP address of your docker-machine (default here) by running

      ```
      $ docker-machine ip default
      192.168.99.100
      ```
+     1. If you are using Docker for Mac, the IP address you need to use is 172.17.0.1

-     Export this IP into an environment variable HOST_IP `export HOST_IP=192.168.99.100` (used by docker-compose.yml below)
+   Export this IP into an environment variable named HOST_IP by running `export HOST_IP=x.x.x.x` command.
+This variable is used by docker-compose.yml file

 1. Spin up Consul, Registrator, NGINX Plus & http service containers: